The lifestyle is your lifestyle, the story of you being yourselves, captured forever in a combination of documentary and portraiture styling.

 Every photographer has their own approach to lifestyle photography.
-Some feel that arranging people all akimbo, like they’ve fallen out of an aeroplane and landed in a heap, is cool.
-Others specialise in interiors.
-My approach is simple.
+Some prefer arranging people all akimbo, like they’ve fallen out of an aeroplane and landed in a heap, which is cool, if that’s your thing.

 What you Get